zindy/ypipe/README.md

 The reason for using a STM32F103 based device is the fabulous [USBComposite_stm32f1 library](https://github.com/arpruss/USBComposite_stm32f1) which is part of the [Arduino_STM32](https://github.com/rogerclarkmelbourne/Arduino_STM32) ) library and allows the microcontroller board to be seen as two separate USB serial devices on the substitute controller, one to inject commands and one for logging all the traffic.

+As to which one is the better option, that's a tricky question.
+The Maple bootloader needs to access the main serial port to switch to DFU mode, which may not be available if the connection is being used.
+This isn't an issue when programming the Blue pill with an STLink.
+The Maple Mini is thinner and the choice between Micro-USB and Mini-USB is a matter of choice.

 RS232 communication from the device and to the original controller is handled through any kind of [MAX3232 clone module](https://www.sparkfun.com/products/11189) as long as the sockets and plugs match.
 Ultimately, it doesn't matter how this is wired as long as (most likely case), DCE goes to the PC and DTE goes to the device (see https://components101.com/connectors/rs232-connector).